SagyBle/shirly04/README.md

 Hi!
-Thanks for coming to see Shirly's code
+Thanks for coming to see Shirly's code.

 Shirly is the app that organize your friends music jam sessions from end to end.
 Soon you'll be able to use it with full Functionality.